actarusvb/PingOtronic/README.md

 An other javascript script listen to mosquitto topics and rise error/save a record in case of ping is not replayed

-a set of web pages running under Node/express give access to data
+a set of web pages/scripts running under Node/express give access to data

+## >Who Did it
+Stefano Bianchi (aka we 8;) ) did it.
+This is the new version as result of multiple previus version, started at beging (early '90) using bash script, then multiple Perl versions, and now, in 2025, using mutch modern JS, SQL & Mongo.